kencochrane/kencochrane.net/content/post/cashstar-the-early-years.md

 One of my requirements for accepting the job at CashStar was that I wanted an Apple MacBook Pro.
 They agreed to this, and on my first day when Phelps and David saw that I had a MacBook, they were a little jealous.
 It was only a matter of time, before they also switched over to using a MacBook.
 When we started hiring people, the fact that we allowed them to pick which laptop they wanted, was seen as a big plus for us.
 I'm not sure if it single handedly convinced people to accept a job, but I'm sure it was one of the factors.

 In August 2008 we also hired [Phil Moran](https://www.linkedin.com/in/phil-moran-0653248/) our first sales person and [Laura Cannon](https://www.linkedin.com/in/lauracannonmaine/) our first client services / marketing person.
+[Miklos Van Halen](https://www.linkedin.com/in/miklos-van-halen-07931/) was also hired to help Phelps with the backend Java service.
 Now that we had enough people, we could get started building CashStar.

 ### The Castle